Jack-Eatock/Comp3016_CW1/README.md

 - Mouse Left Click - Fires a bullet from your ship.
 - Spacebar - [Ui Only], progresses through menu's

+### USP
+In "The Resilience of Mankind" you experience the events being told through many different character's perspectives.
+You fly a spaceship, avoid enemy fire and strategically time your shots to be victorious.
+The game plays like an arcade machine, challenging the player to reach further and further every time they play.
+Although at first, the game is challenging, you will quickly learn and master the uniquely satisfying mechanics.

 ### Links
 - [Github Repository](https://github.com/Jack-Eatock/Comp3016_CW1)
 - [Video Demonstration](https://github.com/Jack-Eatock/Comp3016_CW1)